-Leipzig have had a fairly meteoric and now comfortably occupy the #3 spot in the Bundesliga.
+Leipzig has had a fairly meteoric rise and now comfortably occupy the #3 spot in the Bundesliga.
 The question is can they survive the raiding of their talent by the giants of Europe?

 It's started with Werner, but Dayot Upamecano, Marcel Sabitzer, and Dani Olmo are all in the crosshairs of bigger teams.

 Navigating their path back to the latter stages of the Champions League and trying to break the grip of Bayern on German football will be hard enough, doing it while turning over a young squad and trying to pick out which players to invest in will be a real challenge.

 Big challenges don't only exist in those fighting for European success though.

 In 2013 Wigan Athletic won the FA Cup, however they were also relegated from the Premier League.
 Since then they have been relegated from the Championship, won League One, been relegated again, won League One again, and then finally entered administration and have been relegated once again.

 With financial woes but a strong Premier League history on their side, building Wigan back up will be a long and difficult road.
 With minimal money and big expectations, it will be a tough one.